PostHog/posthog.com/contents/blog/secrets-of-posthog-query-performance.md

 Changing how data is sorted on disk is not cheap when you have billions on billions of events.
 For example, on PostHog Cloud, this took five separate attempts and multiple weeks in total to finish.
 In addition, PostHog has a lot of self-hosted users at various degrees of scale and technical skill who would need to repeat this process.

-To tackle this problem, we ended up building a new [async migrations](/docs/self-host/configure/async-migrations/overview) system, which safely runs these long-running operations at scale with the press of a button, while handling common edge cases and keeping the platform up and usable.
+To tackle this problem, we ended up building a new [async migrations](/blog/async-migrations) system, which safely runs these long-running operations at scale with the press of a button, while handling common edge cases and keeping the platform up and usable.

 ## Self-hosted performance

 As mentioned, PostHog can be self-hosted by our users.
-However, getting it working smoothly across a wide range of deployments at scale [keeps our infrastructure team hard at work](TODO-link-to-harry-guido-blog-post).
+However, getting it working smoothly across a wide range of deployments at scale [keeps our infrastructure team hard at work](/blog/improving-posthog-deployments).

 Some features released in PostHog 1.34.0 which affect performance for self-hosted users are:

-- Ability to use an [external ClickHouse provider](docs/self-host/configure/using-altinity-cloud).
-We’ve [partnered with Altinity to help support larger installations](TODO).
+- Ability to use an [external ClickHouse provider](/docs/self-host/configure/using-altinity-cloud).
+We’ve [partnered with Altinity to help support larger installations](/marketplace/altinity).
-- Support for ClickHouse sharding and replication in our helm chart LINK.
+- Support for ClickHouse sharding and replication [in our helm chart](/docs/self-host/runbook/clickhouse/sharding-and-replication).
 This allows leveraging more machines for faster queries.
 - Upgrading to ClickHouse 21.11: ClickHouse is changing rapidly and each new release is bringing in new performance improvements.

 ## What’s next?